• Skip to main content

 Packaging must be pre-approved by Board staff.
 Only licensed establishments or their designees may request approval for packaging.
 For additional guidance, email [email protected].

-What must be avoided when advertising Cannabis products?
+What must be avoided when advertising cannabis products?

-Engaging on false or misleading advertising statements/illustrations.
+Engaging in false or misleading advertising statements/illustrations.

 Promoting over consumption of cannabis or cannabis products.

-Depicting actual consumption of cannabis or cannabis products and/or a child or other person who is less than 21 years of age consuming cannabis or cannabis products or objects suggesting the presence of a child, including, without limitation, toys, characters or cartoons, mascot, action figure, balloon or contain any other depiction which is designed in any manner to be appealing to or encourage consumption of cannabis or cannabis products by a person who is less than 21 years of age.
+Objects suggesting the presence of a child, including, without limitation, toys, characters or cartoons, mascot, action figure, balloon or contain any other depiction which is designed in any manner to be appealing to or encourage consumption of cannabis or cannabis products by a person who is less than 21 years of age.

 Advertising in any publication, radio, television or any other medium if 30 percent or more of the audience is reasonably expected to be less than 21 years of age.